Grayson County, Virginia Demographics 2026

 Economy, Income & Housing

 The median household income in Grayson County is $42,864.
 This is 53% lower than the state median of $90,974.
-Compared to the national median of $78,538, household income here is 45% lower.
+It is also 45% lower than the national median of $78,538.
 The poverty rate stands at 18.0%.
 This is 82% higher than the state poverty rate of 9.9%.
 The unemployment rate is 3.9%.
 This is 10% lower than the state rate of 4.3%.
 The median home value is $132,300.
 Housing costs are 63% lower than the state median of $360,700.
 The home-value-to-income ratio is 3.1x.
 81.9% of occupied housing units are owner-occupied.
 This homeownership rate is 22% higher than the state average of 67.2%.

 Race & Ethnicity